National Film Award for Best Music Direction

+President Dr. A. P. J. Abdul Kalam, presenting the national film award for best music direction, year of 2002 to A. R. Rahman for the Tamil film, Kannathil Muthamittal.

 The National Film Award for Best Music Direction (the Silver Lotus Award) is an honour presented annually at the National Film Awards by the National Film Development Corporation of India to a musician who has composed the best score for films produced within the Indian film industry.
 The award was first introduced at the 15th National Film Awards in 1967.
 At the 42nd National Film Awards, an award for "Best Background Score" was instituted.
 It was however discontinued after that, and it was not until 2009 that the category was re-introduced.
 Later, during the 70th National Film Awards both the categories — Best Background Score and Best Background Music were clubbed together and named as "Best Background Music".
 A total of 51 awards—including award for Best Background music—to 40 different composers.
+The first recipient of the award was K. V. Mahadevan who was honoured for his composition in the Tamil film Kandan Karunai (1967).
+A. R. Rahman is the most frequent winner having won 7 awards.

+A. R. Rahman is also the only composer to have received a national award in his debut movie itself.
+Ilaiyaraaja has won it 5 times.
+Jaidev and Vishal Bhardwaj have won it three times each.
+Four musicians—B. V. Karanth, K.V.
+Mahadevan, Satyajit Ray, Johnson and M. M. Keeravani have won the award twice each.
+Ilaiyaraaja is the only composer to have won the award for achieving in three different languages — Telugu, Tamil and Malayalam.
+While A. R. Rahman won the award for performing in two different languages — Tamil and Hindi (including one for his debut film) Roja (1992).
+(Note: The jury of the 40th National Film Awards were tied between Rahman and Ilaiyaraaja—for Thevar Magan—before Balu Mahendra, the chairman voted in favour of Rahman.)